CongducPham/LowCostLoRaGw/gw_full_latest/README-NewCloud.md

 	if __name__ == "__main__":
 		main(sys.argv[1], sys.argv[2], sys.argv[3], sys.argv[4], sys.argv[5])

-The main changes in this new design approach are therefore:
+This cloud design approach allows for:

-- to have a very generic post_processing_gw.py script that handles the interface with the low-level lora_gateway program
+- a very generic post_processing_gw.py script that handles the interface with the low-level lora_gateway program
-- to leave to the end-user the entire responsability (through a cloud script) to decode the raw data provided by the end-device
+- the end-user to have the entire responsability (through a cloud script) to decode the raw data provided by the end-device

 Assuming that _enabled_clouds contains:

 	['python CloudThingSpeak.py', 'python CloudGroveStreams.py']

-The main data upload processing task in post_processing_gw.py is now very simple and looks like:
+The main data upload processing task in post_processing_gw.py is very simple and looks like:

 	ldata = getAllLine()
 	print "number of enabled clouds is %d" % len(_enabled_clouds)